-At a time when global climate change threatens natural resources and human well-being, science communication, policies that enable (rather than hinder) scientific research, and steadfast, nonpartisan scientific advice are critical.
+At a time when global climate change threatens natural resources and human well-being, science communication, policies that enable (rather than hinder) scientific research, and steadfast, nonpartisan scientific advice are crucial.
 I am joining others in fulfilling this critical need by making policy and public engagement a thread that weaves throughout the fabric of my scientific career.

 Science Communication & Public Engagement

 Equally important is making STEM careers accessible to all students through scholarships, opportunities, and mentoring in higher education.
-In addition to advocating for policies and opportunities that enable diversity, I mentor students from a variety of backgrounds and actively allow my own differences from the “typical academic” to be visible in an effort to normalize a diversity of life circumstances in STEM and academia.
+In addition to advocating for policies and opportunities that enable diversity, I mentor students from a variety of backgrounds and actively allow my own differences from the “typical academic” to be visible in an effort to normalize a variety of life circumstances in STEM and academia.

 Science Policy & Engagement